eggohito/origins-limiter/README.md

 <ol>
 <details>

-<summary>You can then set the contents of your function to this; the function is essential to keeping track of how many players have the origin, and if players should be able to choose the origin.</summary>
+<summary>You can then set the contents of your function to this; the function is essential for keeping track of how many players have the origin, and if players should be able to choose the origin.</summary>

 ```mcfunction
 #   Set the max count for this origin once (can then be changed in-game afterwards)